BrunoTissei/digit_recognizer_ANN/README.md

 # Digit Recognition ANN
+This is a simple project (not optimized) for me to learn how Neural Networks work.

-Artificial neural network for recognizing digits from MNIST in C++ for a Kaggle submission
+Artificial neural network (very simple Multilayer Perceptron) for recognizing digits from MNIST in C++ for a Kaggle submission.
 The best result from Kaggle was 0.98129, this can be achieved (or maybe improved) by tweaking the amount of epochs, the learning rate and the NN layout.

 ## Running